-In 2016 we won a new award from the Bristol Go Green initiative (sustainable travel and transport category), in recognition of making all Bristol deliveries by foot and bike only, as well as having each member of staff commute by foot, bike or the occasional slow bus journey!
-We continue to have a focus on promoting sustainability as part of wider coverage – whether it be reporting on the impacts of climate change or showcasing positive environmental initiatives.
+In 2016 we won an award from the Bristol Go Green initiative (sustainable travel and transport category), in recognition of making all Bristol deliveries of ‘Boundless’ magazine (2015-17) by foot and bike only, as well as having each member of staff commute by foot, bike or the occasional bus journey.

 In 2020 we organised the planting of 1000 oak saplings in the Bristol area, with plans for more tree planting projects and use of derelict land for urban food growing among disadvantaged communities.
 Arkboundis proud to be a member of Business Declares and the fast-growing network who acknowledge the Climate and Ecological Emergency.
 As noted above we have always placed sustainability at the forefront of our work.
 We look forward to adding our voice to this collective and resounding call for change and an urgent acceleration of climate action.
 We also have a landmark project as part of the COP26.